Luguentz Dort NBA Preview vs. the Nets

 Luguentz Dort Insights vs. the Nets

-- Dort is responsible for attempting 8.6% of his team's field goal attempts this season with 8.0 per game.

-- Dort is averaging 4.3 three-point field goal attempts per game this season, which is 12.6% of his team's shots from beyond the arc.
+- Dort has taken 8.2 shots per game this season and made 3.7 per game, which account for 8.9% and 8.1%, respectively, of his team's total.

+- He's knocked down 1.8 threes per game, or 13.4% of his team's makes from beyond the arc this season.

-- Dort's opponents, the Nets, have a middling offensive tempo, ranking 16th in the NBA with 101.2 possessions per game, while his Thunder rank 27th in possessions per game with 103.6.
+- Dort's opponents, the Nets, have one of the NBA's fastest tempos, ranking ninth with 101.2 possessions per game, while his Thunder rank 22nd in possessions per game with 103.6.

-- Allowing 116.1 points per contest, the Nets are the 19th-ranked team in the league on defense.
+- Defensively, the Nets are ranked 19th in the league, allowing 116.1 points per game.

-- The Nets are the 21st-ranked team in the NBA, giving up 44.3 rebounds per game.
+- The Nets are the 22nd-ranked team in the league, conceding 44.7 rebounds per game.

+- In terms of assists, the Nets are ranked 15th in the NBA, conceding 26.3 per game.

-- The Nets are the 13th-ranked squad in the league, allowing 26.2 assists per game.
+- The Nets are the 29th-ranked squad in the league at allowing threes, giving up 14.2 made 3-pointers per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!